 Annually after 60, as the condition is prevalent among older individuals.

-1- Mammogram:
+1- Mammogram

-For early breast cancer detection and successful treatment, either digitally or through an x-ray film.
+The mammogram is used for early breast cancer detection and successful treatment, either digitally or through an x-ray film.

-While manual examinations by a gynecologist should be conducted annually after 20 years of age, mammograms should be done every year after 40 years.
 Women whose mother or sister(s) has / have been diagnosed with breast cancer should have their first mammogram 5-10 years earlier than their relative’s age at the time of their diagnosis.

 Note: Schedule mammograms 2 weeks after your period, when breasts are less tender.

-2- Full Gynecological Exam:
+2- Full Gynecological Exam

 This includes a manual pelvic and breast exam for abnormalities such as suspicious growths, lumps, rashes, and nipple discharge, a Pap smear and an HPV test for cervical cancer detection.